roman-milk/roman-milk.github.io/summer-with-dad.md

  .....

- The next morning, well afternoon truthfully, having woken up at 12:30, I stretched and headed to the kitchen finding a note on the dining room table which said: Report_Story #2
+ The next morning, well afternoon truthfully, having woken up at 12:30, I stretched and headed to the kitchen finding a note on the dining room table which said: